oalekseev/SchemaRepo/README.md

 It uses postgres database to store all entities like sections, brands and models.

+service manuals and equipment diagrams files are stored in file system and their paths saves in DB.

 It provides search and navigation capabilities.

 Also saves information about registered users and their actions in the database.